Bravestone1112/Radar-Project/README.md

 The following components are required to build the ultrasonic radar system:

-|| Ultrasonic sensor HC-SR04
+Ultrasonic sensor HC-SR04
 || Servo motor
 || Arduino board
 || Breadboard
 || Jump wires

-|| Software Used
+Software Used:

-|| The Processing development environment is used for developing the user-friendly GUI.
+The Processing development environment is used for developing the user-friendly GUI.

 Implementation: